-Women who are considering breast augmentation for the first time, or who are thinking about exchanging older implants for a new generation, have more options today than ever before.
+Women who are considering this breast procedure for the first time, or who are thinking about exchanging older implants for a new generation, have more options today than ever before.
 Below is an overview of the choices our plastic surgeons offer:

 Most patients who are thinking about getting breast augmentation know that breast implants are filled with either saline or silicone, which are both approved by the FDA.
 Each material has unique benefits and the choice is based on a patient's personal preference.